Yelp/detect-secrets/README.md

 [separation of concern](https://en.wikipedia.org/wiki/Separation_of_concerns):
-accepting that there may *currently* be secrets hiding in your large repository (this is what we refer to as a _baseline_), but preventing this issue from getting any larger, without dealing with the potentially gargantuous effort of moving existing secrets away.
+accepting that there may *currently* be secrets hiding in your large repository (this is what we refer to as a _baseline_), but preventing this issue from getting any larger, without dealing with the potentially gargantuan effort of moving existing secrets away.

 It does this by running periodic diff outputs against heuristically crafted regex statements, to identify whether any *new* secret has been committed.
 This way, it avoids the overhead of